 Patent Searching. (irossco.com) Links to free databases for patent searching.
 Be careful using any the databases listed since some of the listings allow “free searching” for a limited amount of time, than become subscription based, but still a very useful list.

-PCT (Patent Cooperation Treaty) Application (concurrent application in up to 143 countries)
+PCT (Patent Cooperation Treaty) Application (concurrent application in more than 150 countries)

-Patent it yourself: your step-by-step guide to filing at the U.S. Patent Office.
+Patent It Yourself: Your Step-by-Step Guide to Filing at the U.S. Patent Office.
 David Pressman.
-Berkeley, California: Nolo, 2012.
+Berkeley, California: Nolo, 2020.
+Step-by-Step guide to filing a patent.
 Also check public libraries in your area for this title.